goFrendiAsgard/jurnal-chiml/examples/README.md

 HTTP API is currently gain it popularity.
 Almost everything on the internet has HTTP-API interface, either by using `SOAP`, `REST`, or non-standardized protocol.

 As already implied, HTTP API is only communicating through web-service.
-We are currently build the solution in Node.Js.
-Since Node.Js has asynchronous
+We are currently build the solution by using Node.Js.
+However, you can also build the same thing by using another languages like Python, Ruby, Java, or PHP.

 ## Implementation